jujoycode/fury-tool/README.md

 # Fury

-> fury is a tool that helps developers in a variety of tasks.
+> Fury is a versatile tool that helps developers streamline various tasks.

 - It supports make it easier to create node projects that fit different frameworks
 - Make it easier to use `git`
 - Many other convenience features ⭐️

+> **Note:**  Requires Git version 2.28.0 or higher.

 ## Installation